morphed/MoRPHED/README.md

 ##Notes

 1. MoRPHED has been successfully built on Windows 7 and 8.
-The software is written in Qt, and as such cross-platform building on Linux should also be possible, but may take some effort.
+The software is written in C++ using Qt libraries, so cross-platform building on Linux should be possible.

 2. We build MoRPHED using Qt with the MinGW compiler (g++; Qt 5.3.0, MinGW, 32 bit).